owntracks/recorder/README.md

 it is called with the current user in `u`, the device in `d` and the payload (which for OwnTracks apps is JSON but for, eg Greenwich devices might not be) in the string `s`.
 If your function returns a non-zero value, the _recorder_ will *not* write the REC file for this publish.

+### `otr_httpobject`

+An optional function you provide is called `otr_httpobject(u, d, t, data)` where `u` is the username used by the client (`?u=`), `d` is the device name (`&d=` in the URI), `t` is the OwnTracks JSON `_type` and `data` a Lua table built from the OwnTracks JSON payload of `_type`.
+If it exists, this function is called whenever a POST is received in httpmode and the Recorder is gathering data to return to the client app.
+The function *must* return a Lua table containing any number of string, number, or boolean values which are converted to a JSON object and appended to the JSON array returned to the client.
+An [example](etc/example.lua) shows how, say, a transition event can be used to open the Featured content tab in the app.

 ### Hooklets